david-pawar/DavidsBookStore/DavidsBookStore/README.txt

 FIX:  I wrote category.Name instead of category.name  (if my memory serves accurately, category.Name was written in slides) anyways, data is showing correctly.
 I am happy, finally its done

+2023-11-27

+1424   adding cover types and products to application.

+WRONG FUNCTIONING =  when I go to add product, when I dropdown the select  the covertype it shows category list, FIX it in Admin/Views/Product/Upsert.cshtml

+1438   now realized, image and discription sections are not showing.
+I think if I am adding image and description , they should be displayed.